 Portfolio

-A portfolio of life science companies diversified across a range of therapeutic areas and different stages of the development cycle.
+A portfolio of life science companies diversified across different stages of the development cycle and a range of therapeutic areas.

 Portfolio in numbers